Fast X-ray Transient Detection with AXIS: application to Magnetar Giant Flares: ACKNOWLEDGEMENTS

 \section{ACKNOWLEDGEMENTS}

-We wish to acknowledge the AXIS team for providing the instrument response functions and sensitivity estimates, crucial to carry out this study.
+We wish to thank the anonymous referee whose feedback helped improve the manuscript.
+We also wish to acknowledge the AXIS team for providing the instrument response functions and sensitivity estimates, crucial to carry out this study.
 The material is based upon work supported by NASA under award numbers 80GSFC21M0002 and 80GSFC24M0006.
 This work has made use of the NASA Astrophysics Data System.